Chimney Cap

 Chimney Cap and Damper System

-So, if you’re buying a chimney cap and your chimney damper system is broken, malfunctioning, or missing altogether, buying a chimney cap and damper combination is a great way to kill two birds with one stone.
+If you’re buying a chimney cap and your chimney damper system is broken, malfunctioning, or missing altogether, buying a chimney cap and damper combination is a great way to kill two birds with one stone.

 Flue Stretcher Chimney Caps

 Flue stretcher chimney caps, as obvious from the name, increase your chimney flue’s height.
-This not only looks good but has a utilitarian purpose, as well.

 Raising the flue height by a few inches through a flue stretcher chimney cap solves this problem.